 C. A score of 70% is required for passing the Flashing Light examination.
 A score below 70% will result in no issuance of a Flashing Light Certificate.
-The Flashing Light Competency is valid for 1 year.
-Should you not graduate by June 30, 2014 you will need to retake the Flashing Light Examination prior to graduation.
+The Flashing Light Competency is valid for 1 year after issuance of the certificate.
 This is as per the National Maritime Center rules for STCW competency in flashing light.